912828qj2/912828qj2.github.io/privatefund.md

    Competition Policy Transformation
    Antitrust
-2. To Deepen the reform of the scientific and technological system Past 1.population 2.savings 3.foreign 4.technology are enough Reform of science and technology system is needed now Japan's new tax system for investment in small and micro enterprises is a good example To optimize the development environment of the private economy
+2. To Deepen the reform of the scientific and technological system For past years 1.population 2.savings 3.foreign 4.technology are enough But reform of science and technology system is needed now Japan's new tax system for investment in small and micro enterprises is a good example To optimize the development environment of the private economy
 3. Open to the outside world and open to internal market as well